TanStack Router Meets NativeScript - A Native Navigation Story

 - GitHub Sponsors: https://github.com/sponsors/NativeScript

-If enough teams rally around this, TanStack-style routing with first-class native stack behavior can become a durable foundation for all JavaScript apps on native platforms.
+If enough teams rally around this, TanStack-style routing with first-class native stack behavior can become a durable foundation for JavaScript apps on native platforms.